develaper/parser-practice/recruitment_qualification_test-main/README.md

     creates all Listing's available in data file (FAILED - 7) converts CET time zone to UTC (FAILED - 8)
 ```

-##### You have 2 hours to complete as many tasks as possible.
-We'll evaluate both the code you produce as well as the completeness of the specs.
-Do not worry if you cannot complete all assignments in time.
-Do your best to complete as much as possible, but when don't sweat it if you cannot complete the full assignment.
-Even some of our experienced engineers in Simply.TV has spend more han 2 hours to complete the full test.

-Once you have completed your assignments, please zip the directory of this Rails application again, and return the zip file to Simply.TV for a review.
-Please ensure to include your changes.